Work Search Guidelines

 Did You Know?

-- The Ministry of Social Development, with funding from the federal government, will invest $343.5 million in employment services and apprenticeship training in 2012/13.
+- The Ministry of Social Development and Social Innovation, with funding from the federal government, will invest $343.5 million in employment services and apprenticeship training in 2012/13.

 - Our services range from life skills and pre-employment through to job search and job placement and are delivered by contracted employment agencies in communities throughout the province.